olesk75/AnimatedGIF/README.md

 I made this after seeing a whole lot of questions on how to do this, but no real working solutions that allows for usage together with mainloop(), which I guess a lot of people, myself included, need.

+If you test this with python 2.x, let me know if it works ;)